giannismparous/barbershop-app/README.md

 # Barber Shop App (Android)

 ## Objective
 This objective was to develop a simple barbershop app for Android to make appointments and evaluate them.
 The software architectural pattern we used was MVP.
-The project also contains suffiecient JUnit tests.
+The project also contains suffiecient JUnit tests and uml diagrams.
 This project was executed in 4 phases "R1", "R2", "R3", "R4".
-The changes and additions made in each stage can be found [here](https://github.com/giannismparous/barbershop_app/tree/main/barbershop_project/docs/markdown).
+The changes and additions made in each stage can be found in the [project's markdown files](https://github.com/giannismparous/barbershop_app/tree/main/barbershop_project/docs/markdown).

 ## Setting up
 Clone this repository and open "barbershop_project" folder as an Android Studio project.